 Feed your baby when you notice these early signs of hunger:

-During the first few months, your baby will feed about 8 or more times in 24 hours (1 day).
-Your baby may feed a lot, every 1 to 2 hours, and then go for longer times between feedings.
-This is called cluster feeding and often happens in the evenings or during growth spurts at about 3 weeks, 6 weeks, 3 months and 6 months of age.
+During the first few months your baby will feed about 8 or more times in 24 hours (1 day).
+Your baby may feed a lot.
+There may be less than an hour from the start of one feeding to the start of the next.
+Breastfeeding several times close together is called cluster feeding and often happens in the first few days and during growth spurts.
+Over time, the number of feedings will decrease, and there will be longer spaces between feedings.

 Let your baby decide when to breastfeed and how long to breastfeed each time.
 Don’t worry about length of time or the time of day.

 You will know that your baby is full when:

 - Your baby closes their mouth or pushes away from the breast after feeding